turbot/flowpipe-docs/docs/reference/config-files/integration/index.md

 - It is loaded at mod start-up time and usually creates a public HTTP endpoint (the `request_url`).
 - There are multiple types, each with its own label eg (`integration "slack" "my_slack`), and the arguments vary by type.

-Unlike `trigger`, an `integration` does not *initiate* a pipeline but instead is referenced *in a pipeline step* to interact with an external system.
+Unlike a `trigger`, an `integration` does not *initiate* a pipeline but instead is referenced *in a pipeline step* to interact with an external system.

 ## Request URL
 Behind the scenes, each of these integrations has its own **Request URL** HTTP endpoint.
 The integration endpoints will receive responses in their native format and will perform any service-specific tasks for security, authentication, data transformation, etc to extract the `value` from the response.
 The value will be passed as an attribute of the step so that it may be inspected by later steps.